CharukaK/stock-analyzer-api/doc/dev.md

 - FastAPI: framework for building APIs
 - Pydantic Settings: helps with managing environment variable and configurations
 - httpx: provides a HTTP client with async capabilities
-- aiosqlite: provides an async wrapper around sqlite
+- aiosqlite: provides an async wrapper capabilities sqlite